nathimel/modals-effcomm/README.md

 ## Setting up an experiment

-A single file specifies the parameters and filepaths for an experiment, e.g. `half_credit_literal.yml`.
-These will include:
+This codebase uses [hydra](https://hydra.cc/) to organize configurations and outputs:

+- The [conf](./conf/) folder contains the main `config.yaml` file, which can be overriden with additional YAML files or command-line arguments.

+- Running the shell script [scripts/run.sh](scripts/run.sh) will generate folders and files in [outputs](outputs), where a `.hydra` folder will be found with a `config.yaml` file.
+Reference this file as an exhaustive list of config fields to override.

+These will include (among other parameters):

-- size of the semantic space to measure (number of quantificational forces and modal flavors).
+- the semantic space to measure (the discrete quantificational forces and modal flavors).
+- the prior / communicative need distribution over modal meanings
+- other parameters to measuring informativity
 - vocabulary size for artificial modal languages
 - the number of total languages to generate
 - how long to run algorithm to estimate optimal languages